aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/working-with-pages/delete-pages/_index.md

 ## Delete Page from PDF File

-1. Call the [delete()](https://reference.aspose.com/pdf/python-net/aspose.pdf/pagecollection/#methods) method and specify the page’s index
+1. Call the [delete()](https://reference.aspose.com/pdf/python-net/aspose.pdf/pagecollection/#methods) method and specify the page's index
 1. Call the [save()](https://reference.aspose.com/pdf/python-net/aspose.pdf/document/#methods) method to save the updated PDF file
 The following code snippet shows how to delete a particular page from the PDF file using Python.